Chris Hemsworth & Matt Damon Have Checked All The Bromance Boxes

 A certain bromance has infiltrated the Marvel Cinematic Universe — and no, I don't mean the one between Thor and The Hulk.

-It turns out that a certain cameo in Thor: Ragnarok was in honour of the real-life friendship between Chris Hemsworth and The Martian star Matt Damon.
+It turns out that a certain cameo in Thor: Ragnarok was in honor of the real-life friendship between Chris Hemsworth and The Martian star Matt Damon.

 Advertisement

-Who portrays the theatre actor portraying Loki?
+Who portrays the theater actor portraying Loki?
 Why, none other than Damon himself.

 According to Entertainment Weekly's interview with director Taika Waititi, the cameo came about simply because Damon and Hemsworth are good pals — and he's not the only Hemsworth connection who made it into the play within the film.
 Luke Hemsworth, Chris' older brother, portrayed Thor.
 (Yeah, you weren't imagining that uncanny resemblance.)